rjoleary/cs444-joos-compiler/docs/report2.md

 normally.

-Because we do not have access to imperative constructs (loops) and statements are not represented as a tree, we added `nextStatement` as a record in every statements.
+Because we do not have access to imperative constructs (loops) and statements are not represented as trees (which would have given us some utilities to use), we added `nextStatement` as a record in every statements.
 This made it easier to go through the statements in order.

 Similarly to type checking, `checkReachability` returns `Left errorString` in the event of an error and `Right ()` otherwise.